-We have identified the work that is needed to reopen the bridges and walkways and are working with our partners to secure the funding to undertake that work as soon as possible.
+We have identified the work that is needed to reopen the bridges and walkways and Councillors have approved plans for more than £700,000 to be invested in the site.

 Further updates on planned conservation work at Sandal Castle will be published here and on our

 More than £700,000 will be invested in the Sandal Castle site.
 This will be used for the following:

 - Replace one of the bridges and repair the other one, using hardwearing materials to ensure sustainability in the future

 - Repair and/or replace the steps to the Keep and the decking on the top using hardwearing materials

 - Remove vegetation and saplings growing in the monument and causing damage